Signed in as:

 KIDS IN THE ATTIC

 Fires in basements and cellars kill more firefighters than any other area of the structure.
-This extremely thorough and real world course will include basements, cellars, and sub-cellars, covering initial size up, floor and building building construction, floor support systems, renovated structures, storage vs living space, utilities, entanglement, entrapment hazards, forcible entry, barrier removal, MAYDAY operations, access, egress, fire attack, and ventilation options.
+This extremely thorough and real world course will include engine and truck ops for basements, cellars, and sub-cellars, initial size up, building construction, floor support systems, renovated structures, SRO's, storage vs living space, utilities, entanglement, entrapment hazards, fire spread, overhaul, ground ladders (interior), fire load, forcible entry, barrier removal, VES, lines and nozzle myths, access, egress (bilco) fire attack, ventilation, proactive RIT, survival, and MAYDAY operations.

-Using UL studies, NIST, real basement fire incidents and helmet cam footage involving close calls and LODD's, this course is a must for every interior firefighter.
+Using UL studies, NIST, real basement fire incidents and helmet cam footage by the presenter involving close calls and LODD's, this course is a must for every interior firefighter.

 “Real-World" Tactics for Fires in Vacant, Abandoned, Hazardous Buildings w Entrapment.”